rvlopes/GlorIA/README.md

 - [GlórIA 2.7B](https://huggingface.co/rvlopes/glorIA-2.7B)

-**License**: GlórIA's usage is restricted to research-only purposes, following the [CC BY-NC 4.0 Deed license](https://creativecommons.org/licenses/by-nc/4.0/deed.en).
+**License**: GlórIA's usage is restricted to research-only purposes, subject to the ClueWeb22 Dataset license, which can be freely obtained [here](https://www.lemurproject.org/clueweb22/obtain.php).

 # Introduction
 The code in this repository supports pre-training a *GPT-like* (GPT2 and GPTNeo) using either a multi-sourced dataset/corpora, or a single text dataset.